the thinking is already done · $189Get The Vault →

 Found $340/month in subscriptions I was cbf to cancel.

-"When I tell you that ONE single prompt legit paid for the entire vault itself in one session... bc I was still paying for a Canva subs I started before the pandemic.
-A meditation app I used for one week religiously in 2024.
-A wine club I don't even remember the last time I drank from.
-And I was holding onto a gym which we both know was for a fantasy version of myself not real-life me in this economy.
-I found $340/month in subscriptions I was cbf to cancel.
-Killed all of them in less than 20 minutes."
+"When I tell you that ONE single prompt basically paid for the entire vault...
+Cue me paying for a Canva subs I started before the pandemic/ a meditation app I used for one week religiously in 2024/ a wine club I don't even remember the last time I drank from.
+Plus I was still holding onto a gym which we both know was for a fantasy version twin not real-life me.
+I genuinely found $340/month in subscriptions I was cbf to cancel.
+Killed all of them in less than 20 minutes.
+In this economy it's giving game-changer."

 Eleanor, 28 · Event & Projects Executive